c-okelly/wep_app_2/README.md

 Name Conor O'Kelly.

 All of the basic requirement of the task where meet.
 I have used a number of different api to enhance my overall project.
+I have intergrated my new page into my old site.
+The forecaster.html file is loacted in top level of the directory so it is easy to find.
+The page in particular is responsive to size chagnes.
+This inclused all of the information that is dynamically inserted into the page.

+I have put all of my javascript code into a seperate files called wheather.js.

 I have split my Javascript code into a number of functions and tried to provided effective comments throughout.